dssg/hitchhikers-guide/curriculum/2_data_exploration_and_analysis/git-and-github/github_continued.md

 There are five practice files in the [practice repo](https://github.com/dssg/github_practice/tree/master).
 Let's split up which document we'll work with based on rows.

-### On Github:

-- Click the README.md file.
-- Click the  pencil icon in the upper right corner of the file view to edit.
-- In the editor, write a bit about yourself.
-- Write a commit message that describes your changes.
-- Click Commit changes button.

 ### On the Command Line:

 1. Open your practice markdown file